xingyanwang-david/xingyanwang-david.github.io/rareGWAMA_meta.md

 #### 0.3 PCs Calculation

 The calculation of PCs is based on MDS (multidimensioanl scaling) using allele frequency.
 For sanity check, we usually will merge our studies with 1000G project 5 ancesties' allele frequency, ie AFR_AF (African), AMR_AF (Ad Mixed Amrican),  EAS_AF (East Asian), EUR_AF (European), SAS_AF (South Asian).
 Merge criteria is based on "Chromosome_Position_Reference Allele_Alternative Allele", ie all four areas should be matched.
+Additionally, we will only include variants that exist in all studies.

 The input of MDS is a distance matrix.
 The definition of genetic distance based on allele frequency can be discribed as:

 #### 0.4 GC Value Calculation

+Genomic control values (GC

+Usually, we will calculate GC values for both rare variants and common variants.
+Rare variants are defined as MAF (Minor Allele Frquency) between 0.1% to 1%.
+While common varinats are defined as MAF no less than 1%:
+> * Rare Variants: MAF>= 0.1% & MAF < 1%
+Common Variants: MAF>=1%

 ### 1.Pre-request Files & Formats